-- Surgical closure is recommended if medication fails to close PDA and severe symptoms or complications are present.
+- Surgical closure is recommended if medication fails to close PDA, the defect is large or associated with complex anatomy and severe symptoms or complications are present.
 The surgical incision is made between ribs to access the heart and may require several days of hospitalization.

 Taking preventive antibiotics for six months is recommended after the surgery to prevent infectious endocarditis.
 Periodic follow-up care is required for babies with PDA to monitor heart functions.

 Prevention Of PDA